 While meditation has been practiced for centuries (primarily by practitioners of various religions), it has surged in popularity recently and is now routinely being practiced by celebrities, schoolchildren, office workers and even the military.
 Reams of scientific studies have shown that meditation is extremely effective at relieving stress and anxiety, lowering both inflammation and cortisol levels in the body.
 In fact, meditation (and specifically the practice of mindfulness) has become so mainstream that the CFA Institute now offers a “Meditation Guide for Investment Professionals” to all CFA charterholders as part of their continuing education.

-I began my own investigation of the practice a little over a year ago when I was looking for a way to manage my increasing stress levels.
+I began my own investigation of mindful investing a little over three years ago when I was looking for a way to manage my increasing stress levels.
 While I am by no means an expert, I have picked up some useful insights via the practice and study of mindfulness meditation, and it is clear to me that some of these techniques would be useful when navigating the emotionally-charged and behaviorally-biased world of investing.

 When you engage in the practice of mindfulness meditation, you focus not on shutting out thoughts (a common misconception) but on becoming aware of your thoughts.
 Our internal dialogue creates a narrative of which we are generally unaware, which may lead us to take actions that are detrimental to our success and happiness.
 Thoughts borne of fear and anxiety can be very powerful in this way, until you recognize them for what they are: merely creations of the mind.

 For most people, investing is fraught with emotion.